Good Photographs Could Mean Getting More for Your Car

 Often, a tricky photography can lead potential buyers to think you’re attempting to hide something about the vehicle.
 Not including a full-body front 3/4 shot could mean the front end is banged up and you don’t want a viewer to see it.
 Be honest about the car, even taking close-up shots of problem areas.
 This can work in your favor by letting a potential buyer know they can trust you.

 Lighting, location and composition are the best ways to create some stunning photographs, without digital modifications or expensive photography equipment.
 It could mean your car will spend less time in the “for sale” listings and even fetch hundreds or thousands more than it could have otherwise.
-Take some time outside, with a camera and a car and have fun with it!
+Take some time outside with a camera and a car and have fun!